-Balancing work, family and an international MBA degree.
-Is that even possible?
-Sascha Baae, an executive at a globally active IT company, is currently a participant in the MBA program at Opresnik Business School (OBS) and talks to Prof. Dr. Marc Oliver Opresnik about his experiences, challenges and findings from his studies.
+Balancing work, family and an international MBA degree — is that even possible?
+Sascha Baae, a senior executive at a globally active IT company and current participant in the MBA programme at Opresnik Business School (OBS), speaks with Prof. Dr. Marc Oliver Opresnik about his experiences, challenges and insights from his studies.

 Professor Opresnik:

-Mr. Baae, you are currently a participant in our MBA program and are working in a responsible professional position.
-How do you manage to combine your studies with everyday working life?
+Mr Baae, you are currently enrolled in our MBA programme whilst holding a demanding professional role.
+How do you manage to combine your studies with the demands of everyday working life?

 Sascha Baae:

-I asked myself the question before I started.
-Today I can say: Yes, it is challenging, but it works very well — especially because of the flexibility of the program.
-The modules are clearly structured, the live sessions are recorded, and the transcripts help to edit content efficiently.
-This was particularly important to me when appointments come up at short notice.
+It was a question I asked myself before I began.
+I can now say with confidence: yes, it is challenging — but it works very well, largely because of the flexibility built into the programme.
+The modules are clearly structured, the live sessions are recorded, and the transcripts make it straightforward to revisit content efficiently.
+That flexibility proved especially important whenever short-notice commitments arose at work.

 Professor Opresnik:

-How do you spend the time required for the written performance records?
+How do you find the time required for the written assessments?

 Sascha Baae:

-The final module reports are demanding in terms of content, but can be completed with discipline within a realistic time frame.
-The issues are known early on, so that important content can be recorded and pre-structured even during live sessions.
-Since these are reflective texts, I can often include specific situations from my professional environment anonymously — this significantly increases the practical relevance compared to conventional exams from other universities.
+The module reports are demanding in terms of content, but with discipline they can be completed within a realistic timeframe.
+The topics are known well in advance, which means I can capture and pre-structure key material even during the live sessions.
+Because the reports are reflective in nature, I can often draw on specific situations from my own professional environment — anonymously, where appropriate.
+This significantly enhances the practical relevance compared with conventional examinations at other institutions.

 Professor Opresnik:

-They address the practical relevance.
-How do you find the MBA program enriching your daily work?
+You mention practical relevance.
+In what ways do you find the MBA programme enriching your day-to-day work?

 Sascha Baae:

-Direct transfer is actually one of the biggest advantages.
-Many topics — whether strategic management, leadership or marketing — can be directly applied to your own topics in day-to-day and project business.
-For example, I used one of the module reports to reflect on a professionally challenging topic.
-This was not only academically useful, but also a good opportunity for discussion within the team.
+Direct application is genuinely one of the greatest strengths of the programme.
+Many topics — strategic management, leadership, marketing — can be applied immediately to real situations in project work and daily operations.
+In one of my module reports, for instance, I reflected on a professionally challenging scenario, which proved not only academically valuable but also a productive basis for discussion within my team.

 Professor Opresnik:

-How would you rate the international orientation of the program — particularly in terms of language, methodology and degree?
+How would you assess the international dimension of the programme — in terms of language, methodology and the qualification itself?

 Sascha Baae: